isomerpages/nlb-biblioasia/_holding-area/Chingay in the 19th and 20th Centuries: A Community Procession in Time.md

 Electric lamps made their appearance on the “cars” for musicians in the 1911 coronation procession.
 It is only at the 1919 thanksgiving processions for the Goddess of Mercy that there was mention of a silver cup being awarded to the “best decorated Ch’ng Peh (ornamental car)”.[^23] The press reports, unfortunately, did not specify how these _chingay_ “cars” were carried or drawn along.
 For the Chap Goh Meh Tua Pek Kong procession in 1924, the _Straits Echo_ reported that “\[o\]nly one section had the Chingay pulled by men; the others were either drawn by bullocks or motor”.[^24]

-Photographs of the 1928 Penang _chingay_ were taken by Yeoh Oon Chuan and they appear in the 188th anniversary commemorative publication for the Kong Hock Keong Guanyin temple on Pitt Street.[^25] While many of the _chinga_y “cars” were mounted on motor vehicles, some appeared to be hand-drawn.
+Photographs of the 1928 Penang _chingay_ were taken by Yeoh Oon Chuan and they appear in the 188th anniversary commemorative publication for the Kong Hock Keong Guanyin temple on Pitt Street.[^25] While many of the _chingay_ “cars” were mounted on motor vehicles, some appeared to be hand-drawn.

 Although _chingay_ “cars” were organised around deities and temples, these were not necessarily religious in nature.
 Aside from tableaux depicting stories of deities, the Penang _chingay_ featured scenes from _wayang_ (Chinese operas) and Chinese legends as well.&nbsp;